-The Watchdog is associated with a Data space register (Digital WatchDog Register, DWDR, location 0D8h) which is described in greater detail in Section 3.3.1 Digital Watchdog Register (DWDR).
+The Watchdog is associated with a Data space register (Digital WatchDog Register, DWDR, location 0D8h) which is described in greater detail in Section 3.4.1 Digital Watchdog Register (DWDR).
 This register is set to 0FEh on Reset: bit C is cleared to "0", which disables the Watchdog; the timer downcounter bits, T0 to T5, and the SR bit are all set to "1", thus selecting the longest Watchdog timer period.
 This time period can be set to the user's requirements by setting the appropriate value for bits T0 to T5 in the DWDR register.
 The SR bit must be set to "1", since it is this bit which generates the Reset signal when it changes to "0"; clearing this bit would generate an immediate Reset.

 It should be noted that the order of the bits in the DWDR register is inverted with respect to the associated bits in the down counter: bit 7 of the DWDR register corresponds, in fact, to T0 and bit 2 to T5.
 The user should bear in mind the fact that these bits are inverted and shifted with respect to the physical counter bits when writing to this register.
-The relationship between the DWDR register bits and the physical implementation of the Watchdog timer downcounter is illustrated in Figure 17..
+The relationship between the DWDR register 17...